 JavaScript frameworks are getting more and more versatile with every update.
-No matter how you look at them, the choice often narrows down to the most popular frameworks – Vue, React – that have been among JS framework leaders for several years.
-Both use virtual DOMs and are composed of component-based and reactive elements.
+No matter how you look at them, the choice often narrows down to the most popular frameworks – Vue and React – that have been among the JS framework leaders for several years now.
+Despite this, other React and Vue alternatives are gaining momentum due to their versatility and simplicity.

 Vue vs React: Applications